 Liquor vs. Liqueur

-Distilled spirits are the alcoholic beverages that we use most often in the bar.
+Distilled spirits are the alcoholic beverages used most often in the bar.
 These include vodkas, whiskies, tequilas, etc. as well as all of the flavored liqueurs.
 As you begin to explore cocktails, you will be introduced to many distilled spirits, including essential bottles that are stocked in a bar.

 It is, first of all, important to understand the difference between a liquor and a liqueur.
-Again, we have a sort of double meaning here: all liqueurs are a type of liquor, but not all liquors are liqueurs.
+Again, there is a sort of double meaning here: All liqueurs are a type of liquor, but not all liquors are liqueurs.

-And a Liqueur? - Liqueurs, on the other hand, are sweetened distilled spirits.
-It is a subcategory of liquors and this is where many of our drinks get their signature flavors.
+- Liqueurs are sweetened distilled spirits.
+It is a subcategory of liquors and this is where many drinks get their signature flavors.

 Dive Deeper Into Distilled Spirits

-- Brandy - Distilled from fruits, most commonly grapes and the name derives from brandewijn, the Dutch word meaning 'burnt wine.'
+- Brandy: Distilled from fruits (most commonly grapes), the name derives from brandewijn, the Dutch word meaning "burnt wine."

-- Whiskey - Whiskey is a complex category with a variety of styles though most begin with a distillate of grains.
-Whiskies are almost always aged unless it's moonshine.
+- Whiskey: Whiskey is a complex category with a variety of styles, though they all begin with a distillate of fermented grains.
+Whiskies are almost always aged; moonshine is the primary exception.

-Creme vs. Cream Liqueurs - As you explore liqueurs, you will come across many that use the word 'crème.'
-Contrary to popular belief, these are not creamy liqueurs even though crème does translate from French to mean cream.
+Creme vs. Cream Liqueurs: As you explore liqueurs, you will come across many that use the word "crème."
+These are not creamy liqueurs even though crème does translate from French to mean cream.

-- Liqueurs like crème de cassis (black currant) and crème de fraises (strawberry) tend to use more sugar than the average liqueur.
+- Liqueurs like crème de cassis (black currant) and crème de fraises (strawberry) are typically made with more sugar than the average liqueur.
 They are more syrupy, but they are not creamy.

 - Quite often, crème liqueurs use the French word for the flavor.
 For example, crème de banane (banana).